CoryParsnipson/indie-engineer/src/routes/blog/analyzing-my-first-five-months-earnings-as-an-uber-driver.md

 <StackedBarChart title={"Monthly Total"} legend={''} data={[{ month: 'June', stocks: 200, uber: 2400}]} />

 It's not glamorous, but I finally got some money coming in.
-I wouldn't think anyone would consider this a successful indie-engineering career, but I technically am now self-sufficient.
-Now that I have my expenses under control, I can concentrate on diversifying my income with something less menial and more tech related.
+I don't think anyone would consider this a successful career move, but I technically am now self-sufficient.
+Now that I have my expenses under control, I can concentrate on diversifying my income with something less laborious and more tech related.